stonepros/stone/doc/stoneadm/operations.rst

 CEPHADM_STRAY_HOST
 ~~~~~~~~~~~~~~~~~~

-This indicates that one or more hosts have Ceph daemons that are
+This indicates that one or more hosts have Stone daemons that are
 running, but are not registered as hosts managed by *cephadm*.
 This
 means that those services cannot currently be managed by cephadm
 (e.g., restarted, upgraded, included in `ceph orch ps`).